Global Witness

-Global Witness is an international NGO established in 1993 that works to break the links between natural resource exploitation, conflict, poverty, corruption, and human rights abuses worldwide.
-The organisation has offices in London and Washington, D.C.
+Global Witness is an international NGO which investigates environmental and human rights abuses.

-Global Witness states that it does not have any political affiliation.
-Mike Davis has been the organisation's CEO since 2020.

-Profile

-Global Witness states that its goals are to expose the corrupt exploitation of natural resources and international trade systems, to drive campaigns that end impunity, resource linked conflict, and human rights and environmental abuses.
-The organisation explores how diamonds and other natural resources can fund conflict or fuel corruption.
-It carries out investigations into the involvement of specific individuals and business entities in activities such as illegal and unsustainable forest exploitation, and corruption in oil, gas and mining industries.
+The organisation, which has offices in London, Washington, D.C. and Brussels, explores how diamonds and other natural resources can fund conflict or fuel corruption.
+It carries out investigations into the involvement of specific individuals and business entities in activities such as illegal and unsustainable forest exploitation, and corruption in oil, gas and mining industries, and campaigns for greater representation of people affected by the climate crisis in climate decision-making.

-Global Witness’ methodology combines investigative research, publishing reports and conducting advocacy campaigns.
-Reports are disseminated to governments, intergovernmental organizations, civil society and the media.
-This is intended to shape global policy and change international thinking about the extraction and trading of natural resources and the impacts that corrupt and unsustainable exploitation can have upon development, human rights and geopolitical and economic stability.

 Projects

 Global Witness has worked on diamonds, oil, timber, cocoa, gas, gold and other minerals.
-It has undertaken investigations and case studies in Cambodia, Angola, Liberia, DR Congo, Equatorial Guinea, Kazakhstan, Burma, Indonesia, Zimbabwe, Turkmenistan and Ivory Coast.
+It has undertaken investigations and case studies in Cambodia, Angola, Liberia, Democratic Republic of the Congo, Equatorial Guinea, Kazakhstan, Burma, Indonesia, Zimbabwe, Turkmenistan and Ivory Coast.
 It has also helped to set up international initiatives such as the Extractive Industries Transparency Initiative, the Kimberley Process, and the Publish What You Pay coalition.
-(Global Witness withdrew from the Kimberley Process in 2011, saying it is no longer working.)